 First tests with a 5L reactor.
 Tests with feedstock.

 First reactor ordered with a capacity of 5 tons per hour.

 Developing and testing the plant for production.

-Start building the first commercial production plant.
+Location decided, engineering finished, start building the first commercial production plant.